 How can individuals contribute to avoid child labour?

-Individuals can contribute to combating child labour by supporting organisations such as CRY India that advocate for children's rights and provide resources for education and vocational training.
+Individuals can contribute to combating child labor by supporting organisations such as CRY India that advocate for children's rights and provide resources for education and vocational training.
 Additionally, consumers can make informed choices by boycotting products made with child labour and supporting ethical brands that adhere to fair labour practices.